BingQuanChua/DataScienceApps/README.md

     <img src="images/01-2.png">
 </details>

-## :two: Simple Bioinformatics DNA Count
+## :two: Simple Bioinformatics DNA Count App

 A DNA nucleotide count web app that counts the nucleotide composition (A, T, G, C) of a query DNA